Water management in greater Tegucigalpa: Social and economic factors

-Over the last few decades, Honduras and the capital city of Tegucigalpa have urbanized faster than any other Central American's country or city.
-Much of this is due to the fact that Honduras had remained one of the least urbanized countries in the Americas making it ripe for high rates of urbanization.
-Between 1985 and 1990, the urbanization rate was at 5% and although it has decreased, forecasts from the United Nations Population Division estimate rapid urbanization through 2010.
+Over the last few decades, Honduras and the capital city of Tegucigalpa have urbanized faster than any other Central American country or city.
+Much of this is due to the fact that Honduras had until then remained one of the least urbanized countries in the Americas, making it ripe for high rates of urbanization.
+Between 1985 and 1990, the urbanization rate was at 5%; although it has decreased, forecasts from the United Nations Population Division estimate rapid urbanization through 2010.

 Tegucigalpa's population density in 2001 was at 99 persons per hectare.
 However, the distribution of inhabitants varies greatly throughout different areas of the city.
-In general, people avoid to live on steep hillsides where landslides are of considerable concern or in the river valley where flooding is a constant danger.
+In general, people avoid living on steep hillsides where landslides are of considerable concern or in the river valley where flooding is a constant danger.

 On the economic side, structural shifts from agricultural to industrial bases have necessitated movements to an urban setting for much of the population.
 Between 1983 and 2003, the percentage of Honduras’ population employed in agriculture declined from 43% to 34%.
 This has increased pressure on water supplies and decreased the quality of treatment.
 Tegucigalpa also struggles with costly inefficiencies across its water resources, stormwater management, sanitation and solid waste services.
 A recent World Bank estimate has shown that the total economic cost to the city to exceeds US$60 million per year.

 Compared to other countries in the Americas, GNP per capita is low but increasing and will likely continue to grow.
-The struggling US and global economies are having a substantial negative impact on the local economy as remittances, exports and foreign direct investments are contracting.
+The struggling US and global economies are having a substantial negative impact on the local economy, as remittances, exports and foreign direct investments are contracting.
 Real GDP growth was projected to fall to around 2.0 percent by end-2009 while per capita income stands at US$1,700.

 Geography and climate

 Tegucigalpa is located in a central mountainous region within a mild tropical zone.
-There are two primary seasons during the year.
-The wet season from May through October and a dry season from November to April.
-Temperatures are moderate with average lows around 60 d.F and average highs around 70 d.F.
-Rainfall averages range from 0.2 inches in February to 7.30 inches in September with annual rainfall averages from 36 to 39 inches.
+There are two primary seasons during the year: a wet season from May to October, and a dry season from November to April.
+Temperatures are moderate, with average lows around 60 °F and average highs around 70 °F. Rainfall averages range from 0.2 inches in February to 7.30 inches in September with annual rainfall averages from 36 to 39 inches.

 By comparison, FAO (Food and Agriculture Organization of the United States) statistics show average rainfall throughout the rest of Honduras at about 60 inches per year while in Central America, the average is much higher at 94 inches per year.
 Rainfall averages in the whole of Latin America are 61 inches annually.